Early Pregnancy Tests: When to Take One, Accuracy & Results

 A frequently asked question is, which is the best pregnancy test?

 Pregnancy strip tests and midstream tests are the two most used types of pregnancy tests.
 Strip tests, which are typically cheaper, are thin strips that don’t come in plastic casing.
-They may be called urine pregnancy test, HCG tests, pregnancy kit tests, or HPT.
+They may be called urine pregnancy tests, HCG tests, pregnancy kit tests, or HPT.

 Strip tests allow you to enjoy highly accurate results without spending the money you’d typically spend on midstream tests.
 As they are smaller than midstream tests, those with poor eyesight may have trouble reading the results.